 Origins Of LifeRing

-LifeRing Secular Recovery has been around since 1999.
+LifeRing Secular Recovery has been founded in 1999 in the San Francisco Bay Area.
 Its origins are somewhat complicated to explain.

 However, an abridged version goes something like this: LifeRing Secular Recovery came into existence due to a court ruling that prohibited, for various reasons, the then SOS (Secular Organizations For Sobriety) from using its name in Northern California.
 So SOS became LifeRing.

 Secular Organizations For Sobriety

 Since this split LifeRing has grown in strength.
 Having said that, it is still relatively small